Question

 Resume Experts • 10+ Years Experience

-The word "integrated" describes combining different systems, processes, or components into a unified whole.
-While this word accurately conveys coordination and unification, it can sound passive and generic on a resume.
+The word "integrated" describes the process of combining or coordinating separate elements into a unified whole.
+While this term accurately conveys collaboration and system thinking, it can sound passive and lacks the punch that modern recruiters seek in competitive job markets.

-I've compiled powerful synonyms you can use instead of Integrated that will make your resume stand out to recruiters and hiring managers.
-These alternatives will help you showcase your technical expertise, leadership skills, and measurable contributions.
+I've compiled powerful synonyms you can use instead of "integrated" that will make your resume more compelling and help you stand out from other candidates.
+These alternatives demonstrate leadership, technical expertise, and results-driven thinking that recruiters want to see.

 Better Alternatives to Use Instead